Bandzoogle: History

 Bandzoogle was founded in 2003 by musician Chris Vinson who had built a website for his alt-rock band, Rubberman.
 Grassroots promotion, plus the online community that the website created helped the band get a record deal.
 Vinson subsequently launched Bandzoogle.

 In 2013, Bandzoogle acquired competing musician website service Onesheet.

 In 2018, Stacey Bedford was named CEO on Bandzoogle's 15th anniversary.
 Bedford was named to Billboard’s annual Digital Power Players in 2019.
-She was recognized as an International Power Player by Billboard in 2021, and an International Power Player in 2022 as well.
+She was recognized as an International Power Player by Billboard in 2021, 2022, 2023 and 2024.
 Bedford was also named one of the Top 40 under 40 business leaders by the Ottawa Business Journal in 2022.

 As of 2021, Bandzoogle powers over 55,000 websites for musicians who have sold over $75,000,000 in music, merch, and tickets commission-free.
 In 2021 alone artists earned over $9.9 million in commission-free revenue using the platform’s direct-to-fan sales tools.

 During the COVID-19 pandemic, Bandzoogle pivoted to provide options to support musicians, including commission-free live streaming ticket sales, event ticket refunds, a tip jar feature, transaction history exports and filtering, and a comprehensive guide to musician resources during a pandemic.

-Bandzoogle was listed as one of Canada’s Top Small & Medium Employers in 2022 by the Globe and Mail, citing their ability to adapt to change and provide a supportive work-from-home environment.
+Bandzoogle was listed as one of Canada’s Top Small & Medium Employers in 2022, 2023, and 2024 by the Globe and Mail, citing their ability to adapt to change and provide a supportive work-from-home environment.

 Bandzoogle’s customer support team was recognized for exceptional service, winning Stevie awards for Front-Line Customer Service Team of the Year in 2021 and 2022.

 In 2023, Bandzoogle announced that sales generated by artists via websites powered by the company surpassed more than $100 million.
 Over half ($52.7m) of that sales figure was generated in the last five years alone.

+In September 2023, it was announced that Bandzoogle had been acquired by the independent digital music distribution service, DistroKid.